rebassjs/grid/README.md

 ## Theming

-Grid-Styled uses smart defaults, but to customize the values, use styled-components’ `ThemeProvider` component.
+Grid Styled uses smart defaults, but to customize the values, use styled-components’ `ThemeProvider` component.

 ```jsx